What Is the Hardest Language to Learn? Top Challenging Languages Explained

 Korean

 Although known for the logical design of its Hangul alphabet, Korean grammar and honorifics represent a steep learning slope for English speakers.
-Double consonants, speech levels, and agglutinative word formation are regular stumbling blocks.
+The Korean government’s Test of Proficiency in Korean data shows that English-speaking test-takers average lower pass rates compared to speakers of other Asian languages, suggesting increased difficulty.

 Learning friction points: